 1. Choose the event you want to organise

-There are so many choices it can sometimes be difficult to pick which event you want to do first and we recommend choosing something achievable that you know you will enjoy.
-This could be something social, sporty, quirky or adventurous!
+There are so many choices it can be difficult to pick which event you want to do first.
+We recommend choosing something achievable that you know you will enjoy – something social, sporty, quirky or adventurous!